 Once I’d decided on a bag and we worked out the monogramming for the luggage tag, a big step since I went with my married initials, they whisked away the tag and brought us more drinks.
 Before long, our SA returned with our boxed up purchases… I’d bought Robert a toiletries bag to match his weekender, and we were on our way.

 I was so happy to finally ditch the awful ancient silver wheelie bag I’d gotten as an employee Christmas gift, in favor of something a bit more stylish.
-So imagine my horror when I unboxed my new LV Keepall and discovered the upside ‘S’!!!!!
-Talk about an anti-climax!
+So imagine my horror when I unboxed my new Louis Vuitton Keepall and discovered the upside “S”!!!!!
+Talk about an anticlimax!

 The manager came over again, apologizing profusely.
 He went away, then returned with a selection of luggage tags, doing his best to find one that matched the original, and he did!
-Now that’s what I call service, and that’s why it’s such a joy to shop at Louis Vuitton!
+Now that’s what I call service, and that’s why it’s such a joy to shop at Louis Vuitton… you can’t beat the Louis Vuitton customer service experience!

-So now you know what happens when a brand like Louis Vuitton screws up… they rescue it!
+So now you know what happens when a brand like Louis Vuitton screws up and what to expect from the Louis Vuitton customer service experience.
+Mistakes happen… and they rescued it.